DanielHaring/TYPO3-Crystalis/Documentation/Introduction/Index.rst

 System requirements
 ^^^^^^^^^^^^^^^^^^^

-At present, the most recent version of crystalis available at *TER* requires **TYPO3 CMS 7.5**.
+At present, the most recent version of crystalis available at *TER* requires **TYPO3 CMS 7.6 LTS**.
 If working with an older version of TYPO3 CMS, you can find appropriate versions of Crystalis for all currently maintained versions at :ref:`GitHub <credits-github>` in the form of separate branches.

 Those versions will receive bugfixes until maintenance of the respective TYPO3 CMS version ends.